nanometre/pet-adoption-tgc-proj2-react/README.md

 1. Schema Validation with Yup and Express.js https://dev.to/franciscomendes10866/schema-validation-with-yup-and-express-js-3l19

-2. Icons created by Nikita Golubev from Flaticon
+2. Icons created by Nikita Golubev and Freepik from Flaticon

 3. Loading animation is by Prime from LottieFiles https://lottiefiles.com/43017-animal-care-loading